Scott Taylor (politician): 2018

 In January 2018, former Navy commander Elaine Luria announced her intention to run for Taylor's seat.
 In the June 10 Democratic primary, Luria received 62% of the vote, defeating Karen Mallard, who received 38%.
 In the Republican primary, Taylor defeated Mary Jones, 76% to 24%.

 In August 2018, a special prosecutor was appointed to investigate reports that members of Taylor's campaign staff had added fake names to ballot access petitions intended to help independent candidate Shaun Brown get on the ballot.
 Gathering signatures to put another candidate on the ballot is legal, and observers believed that Brown's "appearance on the ballot threatens to split the Democratic vote in a highly competitive race."
 A Freedom of Information Act request made by WHRO-TV found that four paid workers on Taylor's campaign had collected signatures to put Shaun Brown on the ballot as an independent candidate in the 2nd district race.
 In August, following allegations that some of the signatures gathered by his staff were forged, Taylor said "My campaign has a zero-tolerance policy for inappropriate activities" and he severed ties with his campaign consultant.

 In May 2019, one of the four former staffers was indicted on two counts of election fraud, a felony punishable by one to 10 years in prison and a $2,500 fine.
 The special prosecutor found no evidence of wrongdoing on Taylor's part, but said that "what actually happened within the campaign headquarters is still a subject of investigation due primarily to the lack of cooperation of key individuals."
 In March 2021, Heather Guillot, a former campaign staffer for Taylor's 2018 re-election campaign, pleaded guilty to a misdemeanor election fraud count.
 She had been charged with a felony, but accepted a plea deal offered by the special prosecutor to plead guilty to the misdemeanor.
 In June 2021, Taylor's former campaign consultant Rob Catron became the fourth person to be indicted for election fraud in connection with Taylor's campaign for Congress.

-On November 6, 2018, Taylor lost to Luria, taking 48.9 percent of the vote to Luria's 51.1 percent.
+On November 6, 2018, Taylor lost to Luria, taking 48.9% of the vote to Luria's 51.1%.

 2020

 On July 8, 2019, Taylor announced that he was running for the United States Senate against two-term incumbent Mark Warner in the 2020 election.
 In an interview with the Associated Press after announcing his candidacy, Taylor said that his military service and moderate social views could help attract voters.
 He accused Warner of moving away from centrist pro-business policies that he embraced as governor and focusing too heavily on fostering the "illusion" that Donald Trump colluded with Russia.

 Taylor decided to withdraw from the Senate race on December 9, 2019, instead opting to take back his old House seat.
 On June 23, 2020, he won the Republican primary, setting up a rematch with Luria.

-Luria defeated him and was re-elected with a six-point margin taking 52 percent to Taylor's 46 percent.
+Luria defeated him and was re-elected with a six-point margin taking 52% to Taylor's 46%.